XuewenWangUGA/MacroHapDB/README.md

 `git clone https://github.com/XuewenWangUGA/VarAlleleDB`

-Double click the `VarAlleleDB_viewer.html` to run the database.
+Double click the viewer `VarAlleleDB_viewer.html` to run the database.

 ## Method 2:
 Download the database compressed files from the github page and uncompress it.

-Then, double click the `VarAlleleDB_viewer.html` to run the database.
+Then, double click the viewer `VarAlleleDB_viewer.html` to run the database.

 # Usage